How To Bypass Screen Time: 12 Apple Parental Control Hacks

 When it comes to children today, technology and restrictions don’t always go hand in hand.
 When you find your child devising ways to outsmart your iPhone's parental control tools, have a chat with them and explain why restrictions needn’t always be so bad.
 Walk them through the benefits of replacing screen time with free play and how they can learn more from unstructured time.
 It’s not about turning into sleuths to see what kids are up to; it’s more about knowing what it takes to protect your child from the downside of the online world.
 There’s a way to set parental controls on Chromebook as well, in case your kid uses one.
 When utilized right, the internet can change a child’s life, hone their skills and expand their knowledge.

-Mobicip is the smartest way to enjoy peace of mind & keep your kids safe online.
+Mobicip screen time parental control is the smartest way to enjoy peace of mind & keep your kids safe online.
 Our goal is to help raise smarter, stronger and kinder kids in this digital world.
 Mobicip's award-winning internet filter blocks all inappropriate content online.
 Combined with its screen time, app blocking and location tracking features Mobicip allows parents to set holistic controls and keep an eye over their children's digital experience.

 Writing credit: Authored by Suren, the co-founder and CEO of Mobicip, and a passionate advocate for mobile learning and Internet safety.
 Suren speaks or hosts panels at conferences and seminars on these topics for parents and educators.
 He also serves as a consultant for educational technology projects in K-12 schools and school districts.